-Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
-The County's policy for reducing this risk is to comply with State law.
+Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
+The County's policy for reducing exposure to credit risk is to comply with State law.

 Custodial Credit Risk